matrix/backports-rtl8187/README.md

 ## Prerequisite

-You need to install the following packages to be able to build:
+You need to install the following packages (bison and flex) using the following command to be able to build:
 ```apt-get install bison flex```

 ## Building